 6. The word most often misspelled?
 I vote for weird, often appearing as wierd.
 Just remember the rule "I before E, except after C, and other places."

 7. Please don't use irregardless in place of regardless.
 I know, irregardless is in some dictionaries, but so are discussant and retardate.
 You're not planning to use either of those, are you?

 8. Try not to start sentences with Hopefully.
 Lots of people do, but that doesn't make it right.
 Hopefully means doing something with hope.
 "Hopefully, the night shift cleaned up after that GI bleed" means the night shift not only scrubbed the rig, but did so in a hopeful state of mind.
 That's asking a lot.

 You'll find most of the above and much more in The Elements of Style by William Strunk, Jr., and E.B.
 White.
 I've relied on that slender but indispensible book during 40 years of manuscript management.
 Whether you mean to be a serious writer or just want to fine-tune informal correspondence, invest $10 in the latest version.
 You won't regret it.

-Speaking of style, next month we'll discuss how to establish your own.
+Speaking of style, in part 7 we'll discuss how to establish your own.

 1. Webster's New World College Dictionary, 4th ed.
 Wiley, 2002.